**These instructions must be followed exactly.

 - All personal and commissary items are purchased by inmates through an automated system.

 - Medical services are available and provided.
 These services are chargeable fees and should be paid for by all inmates.
-However, no medical service is denied due to inability to pay.
+However, no medical service is denied due to

 - Money orders received after an inmate's release will be returned to sender.